maplibre/maplibre-gl-js-docs/docs/pages/example/mapbox-gl-compare.md

 ---
 title: Swipe between maps
-description: >-
-  Use [mapbox-gl-compare](https://github.com/mapbox/mapbox-gl-compare) to swipe between and synchronize two maps.
+description: Use mapbox-gl-compare to swipe between and synchronize two maps.
 topics:
   - Controls and overlays
 thumbnail: mapbox-gl-compare